openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following parameter MUST be used to communicates the specifics of the Credential that the Credential Issuer supports issuance of:

 * `credentials_supported`: REQUIRED.
-A JSON object containing a list of key value pairs, where each key is a `credential_type` that the server can issue.
-It corresponds to the `credential_type` from a Credential Request.
-The value is a JSON object.
-The JSON object MUST conform to the structure of the (#credential-metadata-object).
+A JSON array containing a list of JSON objects, each of them representing metadata about a credential type that the server can issue.
+The JSON objects in the array MUST conform to the structure of the (#credential-metadata-object).

 * `credential_issuer`: OPTIONAL.
 A JSON object containing display properties for the Credential Issuer.
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: